 One of the primary strategies is selling stuff besides the software.
 Red Hat does this trough providing support contracts for example.
 This can be extended by providing certificates of expertise (which Red Hat also does).

 Another strategy is selling of merchandise, such as fan T-shirts or coffee cups.
 Which the wikimedia foundation does.
 Selling merchandise is quite clever because its much more easy for someone to buy ‘something’, rather than just donating.
 Besides its free advertisement for your project, and your users now have something to identify themselves with.
-So I think if you have a project you should seriously consider doing this.
+So I think if you have an opensource project you should seriously consider doing this.

 In the strategy of renting yourself out is going to interested parties yourself and offer to write software.
 I’ve attempted this at times with for example offertex and schijt je rijk.
 The issue that always gets me is negotiating about price.
 And of course once the work is finished, you need to find more work.
 Therefore you won’t get better overtime.
 Imitating red hat with support contracts could do that, but starting with that on your own is hard.
 Although I had other factors working against me, living in a remote village didn’t help.
 So you mileage may vary.

 Another powerful trick of trying to become self sustained on software is using donations.
 The big issue with this is of course getting people to donate in the first place.
 A famous example of a donation scheme as that of mozzilla firefox 1.0 release.